A convicting quote from Jonathan Edwards, lightly modernized here by Ray Ortlund [1]:

 Article printed from Justin Taylor: http://thegospelcoalition.org/blogs/justintaylor

-Posted by Beth at 11:00 AM 0 comments Links to this post
+Posted by Beth at 11:00 AM 0 comments

 Labels: Jonathan Edwards, Justin Taylor, Pride, Ray Ortlund